 In severe renal impairment (CrCl less than 10ml/min) or renal replacement therapy or where gentamicin unsuitable.
 Review dose if renal function improves.

 IV Aztreonam 1 gram stat then 250mg 3 times daily

 7 to 14 days

 When switching to oral therapy without positive microbiology results

 For infections arising within 24 hours of surgery where gentamicin has been given as part of surgical prophylaxis

-Substitute IV aztreonam 1 gram three times daily for gentamicin
+Substitute IV aztreonam 2g every six hours for gentamicin